pengx17/pengx17.github.io/_posts/2013-06-21-opencl-development-notes.md

 #### Pass constant macro defines instead of variadic arguments

 At the time optimizing `BruteForceMatcher` and `stereobm` we attempted to add macro definitions into build options when building OpenCL programs on host.
 Surprisingly the simple change gave a very significant performance gain.
 The reason, we assumed, is that these parameters are originally acting as looping counts in kernels and thus OpenCL compiler is given a hint to unroll loops if the looping counts are constant numbers defined with macros.
 Similarly, this can also applied to `if`/`switch` conditions.
+User usually do not need to specify `#pragma unroll` statement right before a `for` clause as the compiler will do this for you automatically; in contrast if user wants to manually unroll a loop without specifying a unroll loop value, the performance can be worse when the loop count is too large that it uses too much registers, etc.

 ## Build error on Mac OS